Reference

 - MCA (Merchant Cash Advance)

 - A financing option where a business receives a lump sum in exchange for a percentage of future credit card sales or revenue.
-Technically a purchase of future receivables, not a loan.
+Technically a purchase of future receivables, not a loan, which keeps MCAs outside most lending regulations.
 Learn more →

 R